dietmarkuehl/kuhllib/src/tutorial/README.md

     which simply calls `d_receiver.set_value(d_value)` with the stored value.

-To demonstrate the operation of this sender, a rather base `receiver` is implemented: it only provides a `set_value()` method printing the received parameter.
+To demonstrate the operation of this sender, a rather basic `print_receiver` is implemented: it only provides a `set_value()` method printing the received parameter.
 The `main()` function creates `tut::just` object, and `connect()`s a `receiver` to produce a `state` object.